Staff Shortages

 Prior to the Covid pandemic, demand rose year on year, but in early 2021 The Royal College of Psychiatrists warned that England is now “in the grip of a mental health crisis” as a result of the Covid pandemic.

-Staffing levels have failed to keep up with the rise in prevalence of mental health disorders.
+In recent years, staffing levels have failed to keep up with the rise in prevalence of mental health disorders.
 A survey released by NHS England in November 2023, found one in five children and young people in England aged eight to 25 have a probable mental disorder, with large rises in the last few years in the number with eating disorders.

 But data from NHS England shows that these children and young people are struggling to get access to care, with over 24,000 waiting almost two years to receive any help.